EwanBorgPad/spark/docs/oauth/twitter.md

 Current solution for avoiding CORS is to create a CF Worker on the backend and add access control headers.

+## Pricing

+It seems currently only a subset of endpoints are available for free account:
+- POST /2/tweets
+- DELETE /2/tweets/:id
+- GET /2/users/me

+To fetch following/followers one needs to upgrade to Basic tier (100$/month)

 ## Questions

 - how does Rey work in terms of tokens, I see there's no tokens returned from the backend, only cookies?
 - how does refresh token work if it is not stored on the frontend, stored on backend?

-## TODOs
+## TODO @twitter

-TODO @twitter: draw a diagram of how this works, particularly because we're using our own backend TODO @twitter: setup a staging + production account (currently it's on my personal acc) TODO @twitter: if we ultimately go with all-backend impl, remove tokens and TwitterContext from the frontend app
+- setup a staging + production account (currently it's on my personal acc)
+- if we ultimately go with all-backend impl, remove tokens and TwitterContext from the frontend app